DTJF/libpruw1/src/doc/_9_debug.md

 ______----------------------------------------------------------------
 ~~~

-otherwise after a certain time of maximum 54 us (bit = 0).
+Otherwise it gets high after a certain time of maximum 54 us (bit = 0).

 ~~~{.txt}
 ________________________----------------------------------------------